GeorgePlaten/fe-p4/README.md

 <p>Steps taken to achieve PSI scores of 90+:</p>

 <ol>
   <li>Refactor project to be built with WSK for automatic Code Minification
   and Image Optimization.<br>
-  <em>From: Mobile/Dektop 60/67 To: 61/68 <strong>Change:
+  <em>From: Mobile/Desktop 60/67 To: 61/68 <strong>Change:
   +1/+1</strong></em></li>
   <li>Optimize Images
     <ol>
       <li>profile.jpg: replace file with optimized version as provided by
       PSI</li>
       <li>pizzeria.jpg:  hoist the optimized copy provided by PSI to the
       root images directory, further resize the image to allow it be served at natural dimensions.</li>
       <li>Content section thumbnails: use local copies and fix CSS to serve
       images at natural dimensions.</li>
       <li>All images: add height and width attributes</li>
     </ol>
-    <em>From: Mobile/Dektop 61/68 To: 76/89 <strong>Change:
+    <em>From: Mobile/Desktop 61/68 To: 76/89 <strong>Change:
     +15/+21</strong></em>
   </li>
   <li>Eliminate render-blocking JavaScript and CSS in above-the-fold
   content:
     <ol>
       <li>Add media attribute to print stylesheet, to allow it to load
-      asychronously.</li>
+      asynchronously.</li>
-      <li>Inline the webfonts in the CSS file.</li>
+      <li>Inline the Webfont in the CSS file.</li>
       <li>Inline the CSS (minified) in the HTML</li>
       <li>Inline perfmatters.js (minified) in the HTML, before CSS to ensure it
       is not render blocking.
 This JavaScript could be loaded asynchronously but it is small enough to be inlined in the head.</li>
       <li>Remove Google Analytics scripts.
 Again they could be async'd, if they
       were needed.</li>
-      <li>Remove unneccessary meta tags from head.</li>
+      <li>Remove unnecessary meta tags from head.</li>
     </ol>
   </li>
-  <em>From: Mobile/Dektop 76/89 To: 95/96 <strong>Change: +19/+7</strong></em>
+  <em>From: Mobile/Desktop 76/89 To: 95/96 <strong>Change: +19/+7</strong></em>
-  <p><strong>Final PageSpeed Results for index.html: Mobile/Dektop
+  <p><strong>Final PageSpeed Results for index.html: Mobile/Desktop
   95/96</strong></p>
 </ol>